TriTue2011/tutorials/README.en.md

 **Use Cases:**

-- Adjust the airflow to suit the room's temperature without leaving your bed or sofa.
+- **Comfort from Bed/Sofa:** Adjust the airflow to suit the room's temperature without leaving your comfy spot.
-- Quickly set a "breeze" mode (low speed and oscillation) for the bedroom when going to sleep.
+- **Quick "Breeze" Setup:** Quickly set a "breeze" mode (low speed and oscillation) for the bedroom before going to sleep.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Ffan_speed_and_oscillation_control_full_llm.yaml)